Roshrini/mxnet/docs/tutorials/scala/mxnet_scala_on_intellij.md

     </dependencies>
 ```

-Make sure to change system path of MXNet-Scala jar which is in `native/{your-architecture}/target` directory.
+Be sure to change the system path of MXNet-Scala-jar, which is in the `native/<your-architecture>/target` directory.

-- Right click on your example project, click on Maven and then reimport.
-These steps will add all the dependencies you mentioned in pom.xml as external libraries in your project.
+- Choose the example project, choose Maven, and then reimport.
+These steps add all of the dependencies in pom.xml as external libraries in your project.

-- To build the project, Go to Menu, click on Build -> Rebuild Project.
-Solve any errors shown in IDE.
+- To build the project, choose Menu, choose Build, and then choose Rebuild Project.
+If errors are reported in the IDE, address them.

-- You can also compile the project with the following command from command line.
+- You can also compile the project by using the following command at the command line.

 ```bash
     cd mxnet-scala-example
     mvn clean package
 ```

-- This will also generate mxnet-scala-example-0.1-SNAPSHOT.jar file for your application.
+- This also generates a file called mxnet-scala-example-0.1-SNAPSHOT.jar for your application.

-Check out more MXNet Scala resources below.

 ## Next Steps
+For more information about MXNet Scala resources, see the following:

 * [Scala API](http://mxnet.io/api/scala/)
 * [More Scala Examples](https://github.com/dmlc/mxnet/tree/master/scala-package/examples/src/main/scala/ml/dmlc/mxnet/examples)
 * [MXNet tutorials index](http://mxnet.io/tutorials/index.html)